 Besides collecting ivory, Charles also focuses on French 18th-century art, 18th-century Chinese porcelain and Jewish art.

-The family, his sons Laurent, Patrick, Alain, and his grandchildren are, of course, his greatest passion.
-But apart from his family, Charlie also invests a lot of time and affection in his social contacts.
-Many of his closest friends share his love for beauty, and quite a few are antique dealers.
+The family, his sons Laurent, Patrick, Alain, and his grandchildren, are, of course, his greatest passion.
+But apart from his family, Charles also invests much time and affection in his social contacts.
+Many of his closest friends share his love for beauty; quite a few are antique dealers.

-Charles passed away on December 30, 2020.
+Mr Rozenfeld passed away on December 30, 2020.
 He was a special and endearing man.